 Leave it to Buckeyes to take a cause to the next level and have fun doing it.
-Three point two million dollars – that’s how much money was raised on the 12th Buckeye Cruise for Cancer.
+Not only do they have a good time, but the Buckeye Cruise For Cancer raises lots of money as well.

-This was my first time on the Buckeye Cruise for Cancer and and not the last.
-Depending on who you asked somewhere between 3,200 and 3,500 Buckeye faithful from all over the country boarded Royal Carribean’s Independence of the Sea and set sail from Ft.
-Lauderdale en route to Grand Cayman and the Bahamas partaking it what was essentially a five-day tailgate party, but one with a mission – to raise money for cancer research, while celebrating the joy of being a Buckeye.
+My first time on the Buckeye Cruise for Cancer was definitely not the last.
+Depending on who you asked of the 3,200 and 3,500 Buckeye faithful, it what was essentially a five-day tailgate party.
+However, there was one mission, which was to raise money for cancer research, while celebrating the joy of being a Buckeye.

 The generosity displayed on the cruise would make Woody Hayes proud.
 His famous saying was, “You can never pay back, so you should always try to pay forward.”
 Pay forward they did.

 Nearly all of us will be touched by cancer directly or indirectly.
 My father died of brain cancer, my mother had breast cancer, my sister-in-law died from leukemia, and my father-in-law had bladder cancer.

 Cancer hits us all at some point.
 The hundreds of cancer survivors who were on the cruise were a constant reminder of the close proximity cancer has to everyone.
 It can strike people like you and me, and it can strike at any time, and many times it hits during the prime of life.